fabianlaramolina/moo-cpp_Ag-drone/README.md

 ## 💻 Requirements

 - Python 3.8 or later.
-- geopandas library is required.
+- The following libraries are required: numpy, matplotlib, shapely, pymoo, geopandas and contextily.

 ---